 "Serenity encounters a ruthlessly professional bounty hunter, Jubal Early, who will stop at nothing to retrieve River.
 But River, feeling unwelcome on the ship, takes a novel approach to escaping from the Alliance."

-On this day in 2011, Terra Nova aired "Within."
-This served as the eleventh episode of the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 2011 (in the U.S.), Terra Nova aired "Within."
+Officially, this served as the eleventh episode of the program's first (and only) season, and here's the plot summary from IMDB.com:

 "Lucas races to assemble the final pieces of his mystery device, in advance of the 11th Pilgrimage's arrival.
 Also, Jim and Taylor confront the colony's "Sixer" mole, Skye is reunited with a familiar face and Terra Nova prepares for war."